 Blue Apron (Former) CEO Matt Salzburg

 Blue Apron couldn’t have chosen a worse day to list on the stock market if they tried.
+Sure, a bunch of people were just looking off their robinhood app reviews to get on and try their luck, but for the company it wasn’t the finest hour.
 Not only had the lead up to their listing seen the investment community place greater scrutiny on the on-demand and home delivery sector, but Amazon announced their acquisition of Whole Foods.

 Given Amazon’s leading position in warehousing and logistics investors very quickly saw this as an opportunity for Amazon to expand their footprint into the fresh food and prepared meal delivery sector.
 I.e. Go after the exact same market as Blue Apron.